nick-etuk/workstation1/doc/steps.md

   }
 }

 The checks can be OS specific - macos, ubuntu, win.
-Unix means any flavour of macos.
+Unix means either ubuntu or macos.